AqwamCreates/DataPredict/docs/API/Models/AdvantageActorCritic.md

 * epsilonDecayFactor: The higher the value, the slower the epsilon decays.
 The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.

-* rewardAveragingRate: The higher the value, the higher the episodic reward, but lower the running reward.

 #### Returns: